 On March 12, 2019, in connection with the Company's Private Placement of common stock, the Company also agreed on or prior the date that is 45 calendar days after the closing date of the Private Placement, the Company will be required to use commercially reasonable efforts to prepare and file a registration statement on Form S-3 or Form S-1 with the Securities and Exchange Commission (the "SEC") covering the resale of the common shares.
 The Company is additionally required to use its commercially reasonable efforts to cause such registration statement to be declared effective by the SEC as soon as practicable thereafter.
 All expenses related to the filing of such registration statement, including legal fees, will be borne by the Company.
-The Company has estimated the liability under the registration rights agreement at \$-0- as of March 31, 2019.
+On May 31, 2019, the Company filed the required registration statement and on June 24, 2019 was declared effective.
+The Company has estimated the liability under the registration rights agreement at \$-0- as of June 30, 2019.